 Now the Wissahiccon is of so remarkable a loveliness that, were it flowing in England, it would be the theme of every bard, and the common topic of every tongue, if, indeed, its banks were not parcelled off in lots, at an exorbitant price, as building-sites for the villas of the opulent.
 Yet it is only within a very few years that any one has more than heard of the Wissahiccon […] the brook is narrow.
 Its banks are generally, indeed almost universally, precipitous, and consist of high hills, clothed with noble shrubbery near the water, and crowned at a greater elevation, with some of the most magnificent forest trees of America, among which stands conspicuous the liriodendron tulipiferum.
 The immediate shores, however, are of granite, sharply defined or moss-covered, against which the pellucid water lolls in its gentle flow, as the blue waves of the Mediterranean upon the steps of her palaces of marble….~ Edgar Allen Poe, Morning on the Wissahiccon

-Sadly, because of the weather there wasn’t many birds to be seen, but I’m a pretty good ear birder so was able to catch the calls of the expected birds: Robins, Cardinals, Blue Jays, Crows, Golden-crowned Kinglets, White-breasted and Red-breasted Nuthatches, Chickadees, Tufted Titmouse, Song Sparrow, White-throated Sparrow, and a gorgeous Sharp-Shinned Hawk who flew low right over our heads.
+Sadly, because of the weather there weren’t many birds to be seen, but I’m a pretty good ear birder so was able to catch the calls of the expected birds: Robins, Cardinals, Blue Jays, Crows, Golden-crowned Kinglets, White-breasted and Red-breasted Nuthatches, Chickadees, Tufted Titmouse, Song Sparrow, White-throated Sparrow, and a gorgeous Sharp-Shinned Hawk who flew low right over our heads.
 (Other birders participating in the census did record a lot more species)

 But we were determined to do our part, so we spent 4 hours climbing the rocks and hiking the trails in the Wissahickon Gorge, and discovered many mysteries, both natural and man-made.